particle-iot/docs/src/content/getting-started/integrations/community-integrations/azure-iot-hub.md

 permission enabled when creating the integration.

-## Preconfiguration in Azure IoT Hub
+## Preconfiguration in Azure IoT hub

 You will need to do some setup in Azure IoT Hub before your integration will function successfully.
 Follow the steps outlined below to get